-Shapes, Sizes Available For Silicone and Saline; Round or Anatomical Implants
+Shapes, Sizes Available; Round or Anatomical Breast Implants

 Saline breast implants and silicone implants come in a variety of shapes, surface textures, and sizes.
 Allergan Medical, the makers of Natrelle Breast Implants offer 143 shapes and sizes.
 Depending on the desired shape you wish to achieve, you and your local plastic surgeon may choose a round or shaped implant.
 Generally, the larger you want your cup size, the larger the implant the plastic surgeon will consider.

 Profiles Range From Moderate to High - You have a Selection

 Three distinct profiles also exist ranging from moderate profile to moderate plus/mid range to high profile.
 The moderate profile breast implant has a wider diameter with the least forward projection whereas the high profile implant has a narrower base diameter and the most forward projection.
 The moderate plus/mid range profile has, for most, the best in diameter and projection.
 Your plastic surgeon will help each patient choose the most appropriate size, shape and profile best suited for that individual patient.

 Textured and Smooth Breast Implants - Whats the Difference?
 Read about advantages and disadvantages.